getjared/rude/docs.md

 - `clients`: 2d array of managed windows for each workspace.
 - `client_count`: number of clients in each workspace.
 - `main_window_ratio`: array of ratios for the main window size in each workspace.
+- `last_moved_window_index`: keeps track of the last moved window for consistent movement.
 - `ewmh atoms`: used for ewmh support and communication with other x11 clients.

 ### key functions